 Summary

-So with a bit of tweaking we were able to use the pre-existing local bridge GUI application, to run a headless server daemon to allow us to connect via SMTP / IMAP from any client to our awesome ProtonMail inboxes!
+So with a bit of tweaking we were able to use the pre-existing local bridge GUI application to run a headless server daemon to allow us to connect via SMTP / IMAP from any client to our ProtonMail inboxes!